-As soon as you receive an Acceptance Notice by email, you have ten (10) calendar days from the date of issuance, to wire an initial deposit of \$5,000.00.
+As soon as you receive an Acceptance Notice by email, you have ten (10) calendar days from the date of issuance, to pay the tuition for your first term.

-As soon as BHDI receives the \$5,000.00 wire transfer, your admissions representative will send you the original form I-20A-B signed by the BHDI Registrar officer, along with a hard copy of your LETTER OF ACCEPTANCE and a receipt of your deposit, to be able to make an appointment with the U.S. Embassy or Consulate and apply for a student visa.
+As soon as BHDI receives your payment, your admissions representative will send you the original form I-20A-B signed by the BHDI Registrar officer, along with a hard copy of your LETTER OF ACCEPTANCE and a receipt of your deposit, to be able to make an appointment with the U.S. Embassy or Consulate of your country and apply for a student visa.